jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 ## An overview of the ideas in this book

-If this was a step-by-step guitar method, it might be organized in reverse.
+If this was a step-by-step guitar method, it would traditionally be organized in reverse.
-First it might teach scales,
-then how to assemble the scales into chords, and finally improvisation, chord melody, and playing by ear.
+First it would teach notes and scales, then how to assemble the scales into chords, and finally improvisation, chord melody, and playing by ear.

-But I have found it more effective to study guitar in the opposite order, and in short iterations rather than a long step-by-step path.
+But I have found it more useful to study guitar in the opposite order, and in short iterations rather than a long step-by-step path.
 First improvising by ear,
 however clumsy or imperfect,